jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_monitoredserver_hostnotdefined.md

 2. Where the **SQL Server Connection Details** dialog **Connection** field is set to **Cluster (monitor active node)**.
 3. And the active cluster node is NOT in the list of available OS connections in the **SQL Server Connection Details** dialog **Linked OS Connection** drop down field.

 For a SQL Server cluster that uses the Cluster (monitor active node) feature there must be a Windows connection for each Windows node in the cluster.
-See the online help **SQL Server \| Connect \| Connection Details** for more information.
+Refer to the online help **SQL Server \| Connect \| Connection Details** for more information.
 This alarm clears once the Windows connection has been created.

 The Monitored Server - SQL Server Host Not Defined Alarm is raised for: